Fransssss/ClassesName/README.md

 - Create Simple class with private and public members
 - Implementation function outside class/outline
 - Create object type class' name
-- Using function from class with the object type class' name
+- Using function from class with the object type class' name (calling function with '.')